adenekan41/usable-query/readme.md

 }
 ```

-You see how easy it is to get started with UsableQuery?
+Want to see a demo of UsableQuery in a project?
+[View on CodeSandbox](https://codesandbox.io/p/sandbox/usable-query-pwzdhk)

 You can now start building your application with UsableQuery.

-## 📚 Documentation
+## 📚 API Documentation

 ### `buildApi`